rationaldom/rationaldom.github.io/start.md

 ## Are you a pervert?
 The Psychology of BDSM

-YES!
 Most definitely you are a pervert!
 But essentially, *everyone* is pervert.
 It is said that a pervert is *anybody* kinkier than you [Wiseman1996].

 The surprising fact is that BDSM practitioners are a surprisingly health crowd.
-Here is selection of readings from the Psychology Today.
+Here is selection of readings from [Psychology Today](https://www.psychologytoday.com).

 * [What Kind of People Enjoy BDSM](https://www.psychologytoday.com/us/blog/all-about-sex/201908/what-kind-people-enjoy-bdsm)